nerdyjohnny/ovidoc/docs/source/usage.rst

 8. No using `/ci` or `/clearinventory` in combat or raids.
 9. Use common sense.

-Tempbans issues due to a death is non-appealable unless you are killed due to someone breaking rules.
+.. important:: Tempbans issues due to a death is non-appealable unless you are killed due to someone breaking rules.
 Please included this in the ban request and how many lives you had before encountering the rule breaker.

 Ban appeals can be submitted at [http://discord.gg/Erg3fCV7zh](http://discord.gg/Erg3fCV7zh) in the #support  channel.